 We come from different nations with varied histories, and in the past, the world has honored each of our struggles for peace and justice with the Nobel Prize for Peace.
-Today, we speak as one to voice our common concern regarding the destructive effects of the unregulated arms trade.
-Together, we have written an International Code of Conduct on Arms Transfers, which, once adopted by all armsselling nations, will benefit all of humanity, nationalities, ethnicites and religions.
+Today,

 This International Code of Conduct would govern all arms transfers, including conventional weapons and munitions, military and security training, and sensitive military and dual-use technologies.
 The Code stipulates that any country wishing to purchase arms must meet certain criteria, including the promotion of democracy, the protection of human rights, and transparency in military spending.
 It would also prohibit arms sales to nations that support terrorism and to states that are engaged in aggression against other nations or peoples.